beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 This command shows detailed information about the VM instances, such as the host name, where the VM has been allocated to, instance name, current state, flavor, image name, IP address of the VM, etc.
 Once the state of the VM turns into `ACTIVE`, it means that the VM has started booting.
 It may take some more time before the VM is ready to accept SSH connections.
-The Cirros VM image has a default user `cirros` with the `cubswin:)` password.
+The CirrOS VM image has a default user `cirros` with the `cubswin:)` password.
 The following command can be used to SSH into the VM instance once it is booted: